Email FacebookTwitterMenu burgerClose thin

 A charitable trust helps you to create a legacy of giving within your estate plan.
 There are two types of charitable trusts you can establish: a charitable lead trust and a charitable remainder trust.

-A charitable lead trust allows you to earmark certain assets for a specific charity or multiple charities, with the rest of your assets going to your beneficiaries when you pass away.
+A charitable lead trust directs some assets to charity.
+The remaining assets go to your beneficiaries after you pass away.
 A charitable remainder trust allows you to receive income from your assets for a set period, with any remaining assets or income going to a charity that you designate.

 4. Generation-Skipping Trusts